abhiyam/CS573-project-template-proposal/README.md

 ## Abstract
-This is a report about a CS 573 Data Visualization project.
+This is a report about a CS 573 Data Visualization project for Abhiram Yammanuru.
 There is information below regarding Data, Questions and Tasks, Sketches, Prototypes, as well as milestones.

+## Introduction

 ## Data